houda-ohm/ej2-aspnetmvc-docs/src/pivotview/pivot-table/pivot-chart.md

 ## Multiple Axis

-User can draw the pivot chart with multiple value fields by setting the property [`EnableMultipleAxis`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewChartSettings.html#Syncfusion_EJ2_PivotView_PivotViewChartSettings_EnableMultiAxis) in [`ChartSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_ChartSettings) class as **true**.
+User can draw the pivot chart with multiple value fields by setting the property [`EnableMultipleAxis`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewChartSettings.html#Syncfusion_EJ2_PivotView_PivotViewChartSettings_EnableMultipleAxis) in [`ChartSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_ChartSettings) class as **true**.
 In the below code sample, the pivot chart will be drawn with both value fields "Sold" and "Amount" available in the [`PivotViewDataSourceSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewDataSourceSettings.html).

-> The multi axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+> The multiple axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.

 {% aspTab template="pivot-table/pivot-chart/chart-multivalue", sourceFiles="ChartMultiValue.cs" %}